October 2, 2017

 COPY: BC Hockey Officiating Program Delivery Group

-SUBJECT: Online Game Incident Reporting System - MINOR
+SUBJECT: Online Game Incident Reporting System Update - MINOR

 Online Game Incident Report Procedure

-1. Following games that require a game incident report, officials MUST do one (1) of the following:
+1. Following any game requiring a game incident report, officials MUST do one (1) of the following:

 a.
 Take a legible photo of the game sheet(s) with a smartphone / tablet

 b.
-Obtain a legible 3rd or 4th generation copy of the game sheet(s) as a reference for the purpose of completing an online report.
+Obtain a legible third or fourth generation copy of the game sheet(s) as a reference when completing an online report.
+They are not required to submit the hard copy.

-2. All game incidents requiring reports MUST be submitted via the online game incident reporting system via the official’s Hockey Canada eHockey account no later than 8:00am (PST) on the morning following the game.
-Ehockey.hockeycanada.ca
+2. All reports MUST be submitted through the online game incident reporting system via the official’s Hockey Canada eHockey account no later than 8:00am (PT) on the morning following the game.
+Officials can access their profile here: ehockey.hockeycanada.ca

-3. Once the incident report has been submitted online, the procedure is complete.
+3. Once the incident report has been submitted online a notice will appear on screen and the procedure will be considered complete.

-4. Please find links to the online Game Incident Report video tutorial and manual below.
-Should you have any questions please contact BC Hockey at email@example.com or 250.652.2978
+Please find a link to the online Game Incident Report video tutorial below.
+Should you have any questions please contact BC Hockey at email@example.com or 250-652-2978.

 OMAHA Regulation 3000 b. requires that the last 10 minutes of all OMAHA Leagues must be played stop time.